-The long answer: The notice must be delivered by certified mail or personal delivery, with evidence of delivery obtained.
-It’s important to not only deliver this notice, but to keep evidence of the delivery so you can later prove compliance with the requirement.
+Long answer: The notice must be delivered by certified mail or personal delivery, with evidence of delivery obtained.
+It’s important to not only deliver this notice but to keep evidence of the delivery so you can later prove compliance with the requirement.

 Keep in mind: